Solution | Demand Forecast#

 Note

-In addition to reading this document, it is recommended to read the wiki of the project before beginning to get a deeper technical understanding of how this Solution was created and more detailed explanations of Solution-specific vocabulary.
+In addition to reading this document, it’s recommended to read the wiki of the project before beginning to get a deeper technical understanding of how this Solution was created and more detailed explanations of Solution-specific vocabulary.

 Plug and play with your own data and parameter choices#

-The Dataiku Application is built on top of a Dataiku Flow that has been optimized to accept input datasets and respond to your select parameters.
+The Dataiku application is built on top of a Dataiku Flow that has been optimized to accept input datasets and respond to your select parameters.
 Let’s quickly walk through the different Flow zones to get an idea of how this was done.

 Flow zone |